LeidyGil/leidygil.github.io/SQL_English.md

 ```
 ### Primary key
 There are different types of restrictions that can be applied to the columns of a table, such as NOT NULL, UNIQUE, and CHECK.
-The Primary Key restriction prevents null values FROM being entered and ensures that there are no duplicates in a specific column.
+The Primary Key restriction prevents null values from being entered and ensures that there are no duplicates in a specific column.
 Practically, we can say that it is a combination of Unique and Not Null.
 What is a primary key?
 The primary key, or PRIMARY KEY in English, is a restriction that serves to uniquely identify each record in a table.